awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

    For information about downloading certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](UsingWithRDS.SSL.md)\.

 1. Import the certificate into your operating system\.

+   For sample scripts that import certificates, see [Sample script for importing certificates into your trust store](UsingWithRDS.SSL-certificate-rotation.md#UsingWithRDS.SSL-certificate-rotation-sample-script)\.

 1. Connect to your PostgreSQL DB instance over SSL\.